mvr/mvr.github.io/posts/placebo-ethics.md

 Henry Beecher in 1955, the standing assumption has been that for a placebo to be effective the patient must be unaware that their treatment was a sham.
-A lot of ink has been spilled on the ethics of administering placebos&mdash;whether it is ethical to deceive a patient for their own good&mdash;but this is not what I am thinking of.
+A lot of ink has been spilled on the ethics of administering placebos—whether it is ethical to deceive a patient for their own good—but this is not what I am thinking of.

 <!--more-->

 Instead, if a placebo needs to be a secret to be effective, then just *knowing* about the existence of placebos could change their efficacy on you.
 If you are given a placebo to treat a condition, you may suspect that the treatment is a placebo, making it less effective.
 Worse, you may incorrectly guess that a real treatment is a placebo, making it less effective than it should be!

-In science fiction, information that can harm you just by knowing it is sometimes called a `infohazard'.
+In science fiction, information that can harm you just by knowing it is sometimes called a "infohazard".
 The placebo effect is the only example of a real-world infohazard that I know of.
 It is not clear to me whether the authors of pop-science articles on placebos considered this possible negative consequence of discussing placebos.